 During a swimming event, swimmers who are blind are required to have an assistant to help them as they approach the swimming pool end wall, either to make a turn or for the finish of the race.
 This process is called tapping and performed by a “tapper”.
 These swimmers are also required to wear blackened goggles in all their events.

-Paralympics New Zealand lead a comprehensive Para swimming development programme as part of their wider Talent Identification programme.
+Paralympics New Zealand and Swimming New Zealand lead a comprehensive Para swimming development programme as part of their wider Talent Identification programme.
+Swimming New Zealand also offers support for blind and low vision swimmers of all ages and abilities.